Tourists flock to Japan after COVID restrictions lifted | Business

 Tourists flock to Japan after COVID restrictions lifted

-That of course includes hopefully meeting new people, eating the food that Ive missed like good tonkatsu, being in nature that time of the year, riding the trains, he said.As a tip for others planning trips, he recommends getting a Japan Rail Pass and a Suica or some other card that allows cashless payments for easy travel.Tourists like Beall, numbering about 32 million people before COVID-19, are welcome for good reason.
+That of course includes hopefully meeting new people, eating the food that Ive missed like good tonkatsu, being in nature at that time of the year, riding the trains, he said.As a tip for others planning trips, he recommends getting a Japan Rail Pass and a Suica or some other pre-paid card that allows cashless payments for easy travel.About 32 million tourists visited Japan in 2019, before COVID-19.

 - Country: